 Methamphetamine when smoked or produced leaves a long-lasting residue on walls and furniture that is hazardous to occupants, in particular children and pets prone to lick surfaces.

-Lightsense meth detectors have successfully been used to detect trace quantities of the drug in homes, cars and RV’s and in commercial buildings including hotels, making the detector a valuable tool for building inspection.
+Lightsense has developed a version of its methamphetamine detector for building inspector applications, DrugDertect-M1-I, which has been used successfully to detect trace quantities of the drug in homes, cars, and RV’s and in commercial buildings including hotels, making the detector a valuable tool for building inspection.
 The ability to get an instant reading on the presence of methamphetamine avoids the expense and time of sending samples to remote laboratories.

 The handheld illicit drug detector products are based on Lightsense’s patented advanced optical detection technology, fusing two separate spectroscopic techniques, and provide unique solutions to the challenges of identifying chemical substances in critical environments.